cypress-io/cypress-documentation/content/api/plugins/configuration-api.md

 ---

-Cypress enables you to dynamically modify configuration values and environment variables from your plugins file.
+Cypress enables you to dynamically modify configuration values and environment variables from your Cypress configuration.

 ## Usage